howerj/bit-serial/readme.md

 	| +++uart_tx_gen.tx_0    | 7/7     | 15/15     | 17/17  | 0/0    | 0/0       | 0/0  |
 	+-----------------------------------------------------------------------------------+
 	* Not of pizza
 	* No DSP48A1/PLL_ADV/DCM/BUFR/BUFIO used.

 Note that the UART (92 LUTs) is bigger than the CPU core (76 LUTs)!
-This is certainly one of the smallest soft microprocessors, and perhaps the smallest 16-bit processor.
+This is certainly one of the smallest soft microprocessors, and perhaps the smallest 16-bit soft processor for FPGAs.
+The UART is actually quite big as it is far more general than it needs to be, perhaps later developments will use a smaller one, like in my [SUBLEQ VHDL project](https://github.com/howerj/subleq-vhdl).

 To build and run the C based simulator for the project, you will need a C compiler and 'make'.
 To build and run the [VHDL][] simulator, you will need [GHDL][]